SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

   "success": true
 }
 ```
 #### errors

-The operation is applied transactionally: it completes only if `"success": true` is received for the whole batch, otherwise, the cloning process for all trackers is rolled back.
+If the operation is applied transactionally meaning the `ignore_existing` = `false` or is not specified: it completes only if `"success": true` is received for the whole batch, otherwise, the cloning process for all trackers is rolled back.

 * [Standard errors](../../backend-api/getting-started.md#error-codes).
 * 7 - Invalid parameters.
 Size must be between 1 and 1000 - triggered when the clone request exceeds 1000 trackers.